Clerestory: Ancient world

-According to Biblical accounts, the Hebrew temple built by King Solomon featured clerestory windows made possible by the use of a tall, angled roof and a central ridgepole.
+According to the Hebrew Bible, Solomon's Temple featured clerestory windows made possible by the use of a tall, angled roof and a central ridgepole.

-The clerestory was used in the Hellenistic architecture of the later periods of ancient Greek civilization.
-The Romans applied clerestories to basilicas of justice and to the basilica-like bath-houses and palaces.
+The clerestory was used in the Hellenistic architecture of classical antiquity.
+The Romans applied clerestories to basilicas of justice and to the basilica-like thermae and palaces.

 Early Christian and Byzantine basilicas

 Early Christian churches and some Byzantine churches, particularly in Italy, are based closely on the Roman basilica, and maintained the form of a central nave flanked by lower aisles on each side.
 The nave and aisles are separated by columns or piers, above which rises a wall pierced by clerestory windows.

 Romanesque period

 During the Romanesque period, many churches of the basilica form were constructed all over Europe.
 Many of these churches have wooden roofs with clerestories below them.
 Some Romanesque churches have barrel-vaulted ceilings with no clerestory.
 The development of the groin vault and ribbed vault made possible the insertion of clerestory windows.

 Initially the nave of a large aisled and clerestoried church was of two levels: arcade and clerestory.
 During the Romanesque period, a third level was inserted between them, a gallery called the "triforium".
 The triforium generally opens into space beneath the sloping roof of the aisle.
 This became a standard feature of later Romanesque and Gothic large abbey and cathedral churches.
 Sometimes another gallery set into the wall space above the triforium and below the clerestory.
 This feature is found in some late Romanesque and early Gothic buildings in France.

 The oldest glass clerestory windows still in place are from the late eleventh century, found in Augsburg Cathedral in Bavaria, Germany.